-Argentina Peak is a 6 mile moderately trafficked loop trail located near Nogal, New Mexico that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking and walking and is best used from May until November.
+Argentina Peak and Little Bonito Trail Loop is a 6 mile moderately trafficked loop trail located near Nogal, New Mexico that features a great forest setting and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until November.